 Canyoning, or canyoneering as it is called in the US, is an adventure sport that is fast developing as one of Nepal’s popular adventure tourism products.
 Canyoning means traveling through canyons using different techniques.
 It requires abseils and ropework, down-climbing, jumps, boulder hopping, and swims, among other skills.
-The thrill-seeker can enjoy by Canyoning in Nepal waterfalls.
+The thrill-seeker can enjoy Canyoning in Nepal waterfalls.

 NCA has produced many canyoning guides and explored new canyoning sites since its establishment in 2007.
 Karna Lama, president of NCA, said 36 entry-level guides, 19 basic-level guides, nine advanced-level guides, and two instructors/guides had been produced so far.
 Similarly, it has explored 19 canyoning sites so far – five in Bhotekoshi river, nine in Marshyangdi Valley, two in Lwang Ghalel of Kaski, two in Kakani, one in Sunkoshi River near Timal village of Kavre, one in Pokali waterfall of Okhaldhunga and one in Phu village of Manang.
 Lunga waterfall in Phu village, which is situated at an altitude of 5215m, is regarded as one of the highest canyoning sites in the world.
-Similarly, Syange in Lamjung, Chamche Khola in Manang is very popular among canyoners.
+Similarly, Syange in Lamjung and Chamche Khola in Manang are very popular among canyoners.
 Canyoners also frequent canyoning sites in Bulbule, Chipla, Tatopani, Rendu, Syange, Jagat, and Sanchup.